-6. Of course, many organizations, such as hospitals and universities, are characterized by a growing secondary labor market of "adjunct" jobs and positions.
-These are often very similar in work content to regular positions, but are otherwise highly deprofessionalized, i.e., with lower levels of compensation, authority, specialization, prestige, etc. For examples of the literature on primary and secondary labor markets, see Simpson & Simpson, 1983.

-7. The data on % in-field teaching are from the 1993-1994 SASS.
-For a detailed report of my research on out-of-field teaching, see my article The Problem of Underqualified Teachers in American Secondary Schools (1999).

-8. For a more detailed discussion of the debate over school control and centralization/decentralization and a more detailed analysis of the data on decision-making influence, see Ingersoll (2003b).

-9. The measures of decision-making influence are drawn from principals' answers to the question: "how much actual influence do you think each group or person has on decisions concerning the following activities: hiring new full-time teachers and evaluating teachers."
-For three groups: school boards (or district if public sector), principals themselves and faculty.
-Each group or person is defined as being "influential" if the mean score for the activity was greater than or equal to 4, on a scale of 1 = none to 4 = a great deal of influence.

-10. The retirement plan measure indicates only whether a school or district offers a retirement plan; it does not account for differences in the worth or coverage of plans.

-11. In the early 1960s, sociologists, working with the General Social Surveys (GSS) and Census data, developed an occupational prestige scale based on rankings of the social standing of occupations by a nationally representative sample of respondents.
-These scales have been replicated and refined over the past two decades.
+- 6. Of course, many organizations, such as hospitals and universities, are characterized by a growing secondary labor market of "adjunct" jobs and positions.
+These are often very similar in work content to regular positions, but are otherwise highly deprofessionalized; i.e., with lower levels of compensation, authority, specialization, prestige, etc. For examples of the literature on primary and secondary labor markets, see Simpson and Simpson (1983). - 7.
+Of the three indicators of teacher professional development displayed in Table 23.1, the first is from data collected in 2007-2008, the second and third are from 2003-2004 data. - 8.
+The data on percentage in-field teaching are from the 1993-1994 SASS.
+For a detailed report of our research on out-of-field teaching, see "The Problem of Underqualified Teachers in American Secondary Schools" (Ingersoll, 1999). - 9.
+For a more detailed discussion of the debate over school control and centralization/decentralization and a more detailed analysis of the data on decisionmaking influence, see Ingersoll (2003b). - 10.
+The measures of decision-making influence are drawn from principals' answers to the question: "How much actual influence do you think each group or person has on decisions concerning the following activities: hiring new full-time teachers and evaluating teachers?"
+For four groups: school boards, district if public sector, principals themselves and faculty.
+Each group or person is defined as being "influential" if the mean score for the activity was equal to 4, on a scale of 1 = no influence to 4 = major influence. - 11.
+The retirement plan measure indicates whether a school or district offers either a defined-benefit or a defined-contribution (with employer contribution) retirement plan.
+It does not account for differences in the worth or coverage of plans. - 12.
+In the early 1960s, sociologists, working with the General Social Surveys (GSS) and Census data, developed an occupational prestige scale based on rankings of the social standing of occupations by a nationally representative sample of respondents.
+These scales were replicated and refined over subsequent years.
 For information on the GSS and the occupational prestige scales and data, see Davis and Smith (1996).